 - X (formerly Twitter): 5MB (15MB for GIFs)

 Differences in image color

 You can run your image URL through an external tool to see if it’s using an uncommon color profile.
-If necessary, you can remove the interfering color profile in a photo editing tool like Photoshop, then republish the page before publishing the social posts.
+If necessary, you can remove the interfering color profile in an external photo editing tool like Photoshop, then republish the page before publishing your social post.

 Differences in image clarity

 HubSpot’s file manager uses image compression on JPEGs and PNGs to help optimize loading speeds on your HubSpot-hosted content.
 Social media networks also use image compression in posts, which may vary in quality from what you see in HubSpot.

 For this reason, it’s recommended to use relatively high-resolution images for each network.
 If your image doesn’t conform with a social network’s requirements, a warning will appear in HubSpot’s social publishing tool to help adjust your image accordingly.